scrytch/Nue-Zigbee-drivers-for-Hubitat/README.md

 Assign the newly created device to the appropriate code.
 You may need to check that the endpoints for the double/triples have not changed.
 The newer units have different endpoints, and this needs to be changed in the drivers.
 Then use Virtual Device Sync from Erocm123 to map the 2/3 switches to human usable names, to use with Google Home etc. This is not required for the single light switch.

+Updated: Nue Zigbee Single, Double and Triple Gang Wall Switch Drivers Modified to allow Endpoint to be set by preference setting